isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 **Job Description**

-To conduct guided tours at the MOE Heritage Centre and in doing so, fulfill the following objectives:                • Share with visitors the  Singapore Education Story and how education has contributed to nation-building
+To conduct guided tours at the MOE Heritage Centre and in doing so, fulfill the following objectives:  <br>
+• Share with visitors the  Singapore Education Story and how education has contributed to nation-building
 • Educate and inspire teachers on Singapore’s education heritage
 •Help MOE staff feel connected as a fraternity with a shared heritage and affirm that their contributions are recognised and appreciated